-The model described in the previous subsection only quantifies the relationship of soft resource allocations in different tiers, however, how to determine the "optimal" soft resource allocation in each tier is still undetermined.
+The model described in the previous section only quantifies the relationship of soft resource allocations in different tiers; however, how to determine the "optimal" soft resource allocation in each tier is still undetermined.
 In this section, we describe a soft resource allocation algorithm based on the previous model.
 Our algorithm is based on the following three assumptions:

-- (1) Only a single critical hardware resource in the system. - (2) When the system is saturated, our monitoring tools are able to identify the critical hardware resource (e.g., C-JDBC CPU). - (3) Response time of every request is logged in every component server.
+- (1) Only a single critical hardware resource is in the system. - (2) When the system is saturated, our monitoring tools are able to identify the critical hardware resource (e.g., C-JDBC CPU). - (3) Response time of every request is logged in every component server.

 The first assumption is to avoid complex multi-bottleneck scenarios.
-In a multi-bottleneck 736 scenario, multiple hardware resources may saturate in a fast alternating pattern (e.g., millisecond 737 738 lifespan) due to the inter-resource dependencies [55] [38].
-In such a case, the average utilization of each involved hardware resources can be far from saturation (e.g., 60%) while the system already 739 achieves the maximum throughput.
-Thus, the key challenge in a multi-bottleneck scenario is to 740 741 identify the involved critical hardware resources that participate in the fast alternating pattern.
-742 However, normal monitoring tools with coarse monitoring granularity (e.g., seconds or minutes) 743 may fail to detect any hardware resources that present transient saturation.
-Designing low-overhead 744 fine-grained monitoring tools to detect transient resource saturation in an n-tier system is the key 745 to expend our solution to a multi-bottleneck scenario, which is beyond the scope of this paper.
-The latter two assumptions assume that we have proper monitoring tools (e.g., collectl and Log4j) to 746 record both the system and the application level events during experiments.
-747
+In a multi-bottleneck scenario, multiple hardware resources may saturate in a fast alternating pattern (e.g., millisecond lifespan) due to the inter-resource dependencies [38, 55].
+In such a case, the average utilization of each involved hardware resource can be far from saturation (e.g., 60%) while the system already achieves the maximum throughput.
+Thus, the key challenge in a multi-bottleneck scenario is to identify the involved critical hardware resources that participate in the fast alternating pattern.
+However, normal monitoring tools with coarse monitoring granularity (e.g., seconds or minutes) may fail to detect any hardware resources that present transient saturation.
+Designing low-overhead fine-grained monitoring tools to detect transient resource saturation in an n-tier system is the key to expend our solution to a multi-bottleneck scenario, which is beyond the scope of this article.
+The latter two assumptions assume that we have proper monitoring tools (e.g., collectl and Log4j) to record both the system and the application level events during experiments.